 FRS processes used oil and oily wastes generated by a wide variety of marine and industrial sources.
-Since there is a high degree of variability among these different sources, FRS employs a combination of both process knowledge and sample analyses of halogen content to comply with the analysis requirements of 40 CFR 279.53 However at a minimum FRS samples and screens each used oil or oily waste shipment for Total Organic Halogens (TOH) using aTEK-Mate leak detector and/or EPA method 9077 (Dexsil Chlor-D-Tect 1000).
+Since there is a high degree of variability among these different sources, FRS employs a combination of both process knowledge and sample analyses of halogen content to comply with the analysis requirements of 40 CFR 279.53 However at a minimum FRS samples and screens each used oil or oily waste shipment for Total Organic Halogens (TOH) using EPA method 9077 (Dexsil Chlor-D-Tect).
 No hazardous waste fuel is accepted by FRS.

 Before any oil or oily waste is accepted by FRS the generator must complete a Material Data Certification Sheet.
 The MDCS document provides FRS with the generator's name, name of the material, volume, process generating the material, the characteristics of the material, if the material is or has been mixed with a hazardous waste, and a generator's certification.
-In the case of used oil collection by Aqua Clean Environmental for Florida Recycling Solutions, the manifest acts as the MDCS.
 Generators may provide their own analyses, FRS may have an analyses performed by an outside laboratory, to support the generator's determination of the regulatory status of the material destined for FRS.
 Samples accompany the MDCS in some instances.
 FRS makes the determination whether or not wastes or materials are acceptable under the permits issued to the facility.
 Once FRS has approved the MDCS, the generator is granted approval to deliver the material to the FRS facility.
 As each shipment of used oil or oily waste arrives at the facility, it is sampled at the vehicle staging area outside the FRS loading/unloading area.
 Receiving personnel perform a visual inspection of the load and, depending on the physical nature of the load, select an appropriate sampling technique.
 A coliwasa may be used for bulk or drum sampling.
 A dipper or equivalent device may be used where the material is judged to be homogenous.
 At this point receiving personnel match the sample from the load to the initial profile.
-A sample shall be screened using EPA method 9077 or a Tek Mate Sniffer.
-No shipment is allowed to be offloaded until it is determined that the TH content does not exceed 1,000 ppm, or in the case of materials exceeding that limit, the presumption that the used oil has been mixed with waste has been successfully rebutted and that it matches the initial profile.
+A sample shall be screened using EPA method 9077 at a minimum or a Tek Mate Sniffer.
+No shipment is allowed to be offloaded until it is determined that the TOH content does not exceed 1,000 ppm, or in the case of materials exceeding that limit, the presumption that the used oil has been mixed with waste has been successfully rebutted and that it matches the initial profile.
 Oil and oily waste destined for FRS that fails to meet the acceptable criteria are refused according to the procedure outlined in 7.0.